Cost a focus as GSK takes lead in new wave of biotech lung drugs

 An editorial in the New England Journal of Medicine (NEJM), where the results were also published, said the data were promising and the drug's side effects looked acceptable, but it was unclear how widely it should be used.

-Mepolizumab is an anti-interleukin-5 antibody drug that depletes a type of white blood cells known as eosinophils involved in lung disorders and is expected to help around half the estimated 2 million patients in developed markets with severe, difficult-to-treat asthma.
+Mepolizumab is a so-called anti-interleukin-5 antibody drug that depletes a type of white blood cells known as eosinophils involved in lung disorders and is expected to help around half the estimated 2 million patients in developed markets with severe, difficult-to-treat asthma.

 Parameswaran Nair, an asthma expert at Canada's McMaster University, said in the NEJM editorial that the data did not suggest all patients with eosinophil-related severe asthma would need such a treatment, which he expected to be "expensive".